How to Become a Mason

 Low Education Costs and Paid Training

 Most masons enter the trade through apprenticeships, vocational programs, or on-the-job training rather than four-year college degrees.
 These training paths focus on practical skills and typically take less time and money than traditional college programs.
 Apprentices often earn wages while learning, allowing them to build experience without accumulating significant student debt.
+You can explore available options using masonry schools and apprenticeships near you.

 Physical, Hands-On Work